Jasper-ui/DraftTicketApplication/README.md

 There are 3 main testing packages contained in the application:

-1) `com.product.ticketapp.FullTest` - which tests the application end to end and confirms that everything is working.
+1) `com.product.ticketapp.FullTest` - Which tests the application end to end and confirms that everything is working.
-   This includes validation tests as well.
-2) `com.product.ticketapp.SmokeTests` - which checks correct bean instantiations
+2) `com.product.ticketapp.SmokeTests` - Which checks correct bean instantiations
 3) `com.product.ticketapp.UnitTests` - Contains the unit tests for the DraftTicketService
+4) `com.product.ticketapp.ValidationTests` - Tests the spring validation layer and error messages

 ### Acceptance Criteria testing